DelinQu/rspy/README.md

 | ![3gs](assets/images/3gs.gif) | ![gpark](assets/images/gpark.gif) |

 ## 🚀 Features
-- A light weight library for rolling shutter correction which is easy to use.
+- A lightweight library for rolling shutter correction which is easy to use.
-- Support linear, qudratic and cubic motion models.
+- Support linear, quadratic, and cubic motion models.
-- Support sparse features correction and can be pluged into 3D vision algorithm pipeline, such as SfM, SLAM, etc.
+- Support sparse feature correction and can be plugged into 3D vision algorithm pipeline, such as SfM, SLAM, etc.

 ## Installation